Kyranoii/booomtag-hva/README.md

 2. Initialize Terraform:  `terraform init`

-3. Set DB user and Password if not done yet:
+3. Set DB user and Password if not done yet, this can be any credentials you want:
  ```
   export TF_VAR_db_username="dev"
   export TF_VAR_db_password="supersecret"